ExpositionEngineering/fs-102-exposition-engineering-show-proposal-1-Chezka109/writing/proposals/show_proposal_one.md

 ## 📢 Call to Action

-I want people to be open to more than just majors and minors, especially those looking into graduate school.
+- **Call to Action**: I want people to be open to more than just majors and minors, especially those looking into graduate school.
 People usually take the easiest route and also don't do much research, so I hope this episode allows them to look into tracks and concentrations.

 ## 🦜 References